demenkoeugene/littlelemon/README.md

 🔸 I wrote simple unit tests to make sure the app was working properly.<br>
 🔸 I added Splash View to improve the user experience.<br>

+Working on this project gave me a better understanding of the data flow in SwiftUI and how to handle network requests asynchronously.

 # Preview.
 V 2.0.0